- Latin America

 Many times, if your school primarily teaches business professionals/adults, they will expect you to dress in more professional attire, whereas if your school primarily teaches children, casual attire might be more acceptable.

 Be Aware of Local Cultural Norms

 Expectations for dress and appearance will vary by region and culture.

-In Japan, for example, you will find schools that prohibit teachers from having visible tattoos largely due to the cultural association tattoos have with the Yakuza (Japanese Mafia).
+If you're planning to teach English in Japan with tatoos, for example, you will find schools that prohibit teachers from having visible tattoos largely due to the cultural association tattoos have with the Yakuza (Japanese Mafia).
 And, throughout many East Asian societies (China, Japan, South Korea, Hong Kong, & Taiwan, for example), a clean cut look is generally typically preferred.

 In more conservative Islamic societies, like Saudi Arabia for example, female teachers may be expected to cover their hair (in addition to arms & legs), particularly when teaching at a local girls school.
 However, if you are teaching in an international school to other expatriates, such requirements may not be in place.
 And, in a country like Egypt or Tunisia, such requirements are far less common.
 Again, it's just going to vary country to country and school to school.

 Pro Tip!
 When interviewing for positions, almost anywhere in the world, you can often speak to another staff member at the school and you can ask them about what dress and appearance expectations the school has.

 Also, once you have enrolled in your International TEFL Academy TEFL Class, you can network on Facebook with thousands of ITA alumni teaching English around the globe and you can ask them about matters such as expectations for dress & appearance in countries where they teach.

 My Personal Experience